-If you think this is the issue for your child, start reaching out and researching other options for what you child is struggling with.
+If you think this is the issue for your child, start reaching out and researching other options for what your child is struggling with.

-Continuing to force your kid to do something he can’t developmentally do – whether it’s early reading, math facts, writing skills, memorizing, etc. – can have far reaching affects down the road.
+Continuing to force your kid to do something he can’t developmentally do – whether it’s early reading, math facts, writing skills, memorizing, etc. – can have far-reaching effects down the road.

 This is oh so common, so don’t feel bad about it.